Pro-EU protesters march in London, demand new vote on Brexit

 Amid the uncertainty, EU leaders are growing frustrated with what they see as a lack of firm proposals from the U.K about future relations.
 A paper setting out the U.K. government position on future relations, due to be published this month, has been delayed until July because the Cabinet cannot agree on a united stance.

-Many businesses warn that a failure to reach a free-trade agreement between Britain and the EU would be disastrous.
+Many businesses warn that a failure to reach a free-trade agreement between Britain and the EU would be an economic disaster.
 European plane-maker Airbus warned Friday that it could leave Britain - where it employs about 14,000 people - if the country exits the EU without an agreement on future trading relations.

 Katherine Bennett, the company's senior vice president in the U.K., said "a no-deal Brexit would be catastrophic."